 Chern Yuen, 3rd year

-Admissions Tutors at the University of Oxford are seeking to select the brightest and best students for their courses.
-This means that (with the exception of our Medicine course) we have no quotas or targets for international students, meaning that it is an entirely open competition for our places.
+Admissions tutors at the University of Oxford are seeking to select the brightest and best students for their courses.
+This means that (with the exception of our Medicine course) we have no quotas or targets for international students, so there is an entirely open competition for our places.

-The application process for international students is exactly the same as it is for UK students, therefore please see the Applying to Oxford section of the undergraduate website for more information.
+The application process for international students is exactly the same as it is for UK students, with the same deadline of 15 October.
+Please see the Applying to Oxford section of the undergraduate website for more information.
 There is a single admissions round each year, for courses starting in October the following year (or for deferred entry in October the year after that).
 We do not offer early admission or early decision.

 Whilst the application process itself is the same, we recognise that there are a number of additional elements international students will need to consider when applying to Oxford, including English language requirements, visa and immigration information as well as interview arrangements for international candidates.
 There are dedicated sections within the international students section of the website to address these.